Lockdowns inspired highly creative digital outreach

 “Some people in our community do not have access to any technology and for these, when it was safe to do so, we organised socially distanced visits – often sitting on people’s front fences or talking to them from outside through their loungeroom windows.”

-In addition to sending ‘thinking of you’ cards and extra newsletters including articles, activities and games, it has all meant a huge amount of work for the dedicated team to make sure make sure no one was left behind.
+In addition to sending ‘thinking of you’ cards and extra newsletters including articles, activities and games, it has all meant a huge amount of work for the dedicated team to make sure no one was left behind.

 Mr Parker said plans are underway for the 23 September International Day of Sign Languages to be celebrated online.